 Altitude Project’s primary mission is to support education in the very remote Upper Dolpo region of Nepal.
 This region is on the edge of the Tibetan Plateau, one of the highest inhabited areas on the planet.
-The three schools that we are currently working with are at approximately 4,000 metres!
+The five schools that we are currently working with are at approximately 3,500 – 4,000 metres!

 They teach a full curriculum from April 1 to Oct 31 each year.
 It is simply too cold to fully operate the schools in winter.
 All materials and supplies are purchased in Kathmandu in March and transported to the Upper Dolpo for the start of the school year, much of the distance by mule or yak.
 It is a five day walk from the end of the road to get to these villages.

 Although there is no formal school in the winter months, most schools now have a greenhouse that doubles as a classroom in the winter.
 Typically, a villager or local lama will teach students about their history, culture and religion.

 The culture, and language, of the region is Tibetan and the schools work to help ensure the continuation of the Tibetan way of life.
 The Tibetan culture has survived in relatively pure form in the Upper Dolpo because of its extreme remoteness.

 These villages are only a day or two walk from the Tibetan border and, as the Chinese increase their influence on Tibet, the Upper Dolpo is becoming a last refuge of the Tibetan culture.

 We became involved with the school at Saldang when I needed to charge a camera battery and the school was the only place in the village with electricity.
 I met Pema and Kunsang there, he is the school coordinator and his wife is a teacher.
 They had just learned that their German sponsors could not fully fund the school for 2016 and asked if I could help.
 We exchanged email addresses and I carried on with the trek and didn’t give it much more thought.